 4. Build results

-- succeeded - the build is completed and it has succeeded
+- succeeded - the build completed successfully.

 4.1.
 Build logs